malcolmm20/gymJournal/README.md

 # Gym Journal

-## A openWorkout recording app to help you workoutExercise intelligently.
+## A openWorkout recording app to help you workout intelligently.

 This application is designed to make tracking your workouts more efficient.